adept-rug-hens/sumo-dm-template/README.md

 # Directory Manager Account Template

+## Making the new account
-To apply, clone this repo locally and cd into the top-level folder.
+To start, clone this repo locally and cd into the top-level folder.
 Then, use the Yext CLI to spin up an empty account to which we can apply these templates.

 ```bash
 yext accounts create -u development